zielik-dev/TV-Dashboard/README.md

 * Utilizes Entity Framework Core for database interaction.
 * Presents a user-friendly dashboard for displaying transaction logs.
 * Built on the .NET 5 runtime for performance and compatibility.

+### Additional info
+Created and released into production environment: 15.05.2022